MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-phone-authenticate.md

 To let people in your organization sign in to Surface Hub with their phones and other devices instead of a password, you’ll need to make sure that your organization meets these prerequisites:

 - Your organization must be a hybrid or cloud-only organization, backed by Azure Active Directory (Azure AD).
 For more information, see [What is Azure Active Directory?](/azure/active-directory/active-directory-whatis)
-- Make sure you have at minimum an Microsoft 365 E3 subscription.
+- Make sure you have at minimum a Microsoft 365 E3 subscription.
 - [Configure Multi-Factor Authentication](/azure/active-directory/authentication/howto-mfa-mfasettings).
 Make sure **Notification through mobile app** is selected.

 - Enable content hosting on Azure AD services such as Office, SharePoint, etc.